 Why You Should Use API Gateway Proxy Integration With Lambda

-Ben Kehoe recently wrote a post about AWS API Gateway to Lambda integration: How you should — and should not — use API Gateway proxy integration with Lambda.
+Ben Kehoe wrote a post about AWS API Gateway to Lambda integration: How you should — and should not — use API Gateway proxy integration with Lambda.
 In his post, Ben gave a few reasons why he believes using API Gateway Proxy Integration is an anti-pattern.

 Ben does a great job summarizing how the integration works.
 He writes: